Kandahar Ski Club

-- David Ryding representing GB in the slalom, http://www.daverydingski.co.uk/, David won the Europa Club Slalom Championship for 2013.
+- David Ryding representing GB in the slalom, came 17th http://www.daverydingski.co.uk/, David won the Europa Club Slalom Championship for 2013.
 The picture (courtesy of Colmar) shows him at the World Cup Slalom in Levi.
 He is currently lying second (to Danliel Yule) in the 2014 Europa Cup Slalom Championships.

 - Daniel Yule representing Switzerland in the slalom, www.danielyule.com/

-- Kelly Gllagher and Charlotte Evans in Alpine Disciplines in the Paralympics, www.kelly-gallagher.co.uk/
+- Kelly Gallagher and Charlotte Evans in Alpine Disciplines in the Paralympics, www.kelly-gallagher.co.uk/

-- Caroling Powell as the guide for Jade Etherington in the Paralympics.
+- Caroline Powell as the guide for Jade Etherington in the Paralympics.